Communicating Earth’s Deep Past through Research, Storytelling, and Hands‑On Discovery

 Science Communication That Inspires

 From fossil-rich expeditions in Montana’s Judith River Formation to museum outreach and school workshops, I have dedicated myself to sharing the wonders of natural history with the public.
-Whether it is through research, consultancy, or storytelling, I aim to ignite imaginations and deepen understanding.
+Whether it is through research, outreach, or storytelling, I aim to ignite imaginations and deepen understanding.

 The Palaeo Minute: A Prehistoric Dispatch